kaymckelly/kaymckelly.github.io/README.md

 # kaymckelly.github.io
-Studious Waffle: initially suggested title of this repo
+Initially suggested title of this repo: studious-waffle

-In reality, I expect this will eventually be some sort of portfolio-style/demo website.
-I own a domain name, and should probably put that to some use.
+Branches for this project were named after the renamed animals meme and have included:
+- dangerNoodle (snake)
+- trashPanda (raccoon)
+- fartSquirrel (skunk)
+- electricNopeRope (electric eel)

+Portfolio-style site to demonstrate my dev skills.